001 —

 SITE & CONTEXT

-The site sits at the intersection of a dense campus and active urban edge -- defined by noise, movement + constant construction.
+The site sits at the intersection of a dense campus and active urban edge - defined by movement and constant construction.

 The project responds by introducing durable, inviting furniture that blends into the environment while encouraging pause and engagement.